DayZedAndConfused762/Y.A.A.C/doc/inspiration.md

 # Y.A.A.C - Inspiration

-This is a list of inspiration and sources of information for the Y.A.A.C
+This is a list of inspiration and sources of information for CyberDecks.

 <!-- ------------------------------ Intro End ------------------------------ -->